In this section

 We have opened clinics in Milwaukee neighborhoods where there were too few care providers to meet the needs of residents.
-Two new primary care clinics opened in partnership with the College of Nursing at Marquette University in fall 2013 – at COA Goldin Center and Northside YMCA – to serve the needs of children and their care providers.
-Our Downtown Health Center and Next Door Pediatrics also serve the primary care needs of Milwaukee children, as do our Next Door Dental Center and Downtown Dental Center.
+Our Downtown Health Center and Next Door Pediatrics will serve the primary care needs of Milwaukee children, as do our Next Door Clinic and Forest Home Clinic.

 School nurses and teen health

 Our School Nurse Program provides nurses in several Milwaukee schools who care for students, offer screenings such as vision and hearing, help improve the school environment, promote physical education, support healthy food choices, make connections to mental health resources and more.
 Our Adolescent Health Program serves young adults in Milwaukee, including offering primary healthcare, acute and chronic disease management, and screening and treatment of sexually transmitted diseases.